 “An important and impressive contribution to the feminist narrative.”—Bust magazine

 “Princess, diva, pain in the ass — all terms that resonate throughout Princesses Behaving Badly, which tells of royal terrors who make modern gossip queens seem as demure as Snow White.”—New York Post

 “History has produced some very real, very dangerous ladies who make their movie and book counterparts seem lame by comparison.
 From Nazi spy to bloodthirsty killer, these women were not meek in any way.
 Heck, one of them even wore a mask of raw veal!
 You’ll find out all this and more in this little book of miniature biographies.”—Geeks of Doom

-Princesses Behaving Badly offers true tales of all these princesses and dozens more in a fascinating read that’s pefect for history buffs, feminists, and anyone seeking a different kind of bedtime story.
+This new paperback edition offers true tales of these take-charge princesses plus dozens more in a fascinating read that’s perfect for history buffs, feminists, and anyone seeking a different kind of bedtime story.

 - Hardcover ISBN: 978-1-59474-644-4

 - Release Date:March 6, 2018